PatrikSo/The-C-Programming-Language-/README.md

 PERSONAL NOTES from the book 'The C Programming Language' by Brian W. Kernighan and Dennis M. Ritchie.<br />
 These notes are mostly personal and here to show I did some C programming!
 Many programs are examples from the book and some personal items. <br />

+I used a Linux UBUNTU Virtual Machine to do this work!
+Made these files using emacs in the command line. <br />

 **Chapters**<br />
 CH1: Basics [Variables, Arrays, Functions, Control Statements, Scope], <br />
 Ch2: Types, Operators, Expressions [Data Types, Declarations, Operators, Casts], <br />